ImagingDataCommons/libdicom/doc/source/usage.rst

     }

-If this function succeeeds, ownership of the sequence object passes to the element, ie. when the element is destroyed, the sequence will also be destroyed.
+If this function succeeeds, ownership of the sequence object passes to the element, i.e., when the element is destroyed, the sequence will also be destroyed.

 If this function fails, ownership does not transfer.